 Uganda Orphans Fund cares for vulnerable Ugandan children by providing stability, education, and healthcare.
 Our vision is for God to transform lives through our care, so these children grow into adults who can positively influence and shape Uganda.

 Our main focus is our primary school Kasozi Village in Kamuli District.
 Currently, 140 children live and learn there, and we sponsor an additional 120 older children to attend secondary schools.
 Our medical clinic provides affordable medical care to children in Kamuli District who would otherwise go without.

 Currently, Uganda has 2.5 million orphans.
 Conservative estimates predict this number will grow.
 The average Ugandan family has 7 children.
-When parents die, their children are too great a burden for extended families to manage.
-Relatives already struggle to provide for their own.
-As a result, children are farmed out to different family members in diverse locations.
-Therefore, an orphaned child loses not only his parents, but often his siblings as well.
-Some are treated poorly by resentful relatives.
+When parents die or abandon their children, the responsibility is often too great for extended families to manage.
+Children are farmed out to different family members in diverse locations.
+A child stands to loses not only his parents, but his siblings as well.
+Many kids are treated poorly by resentful relatives.
 Others try to survive on the streets.
-In all respects, they are outcasts.